tiredofit/docker-redis/README.md

 # Installation

-Automated builds of the image are available on [Registry](https://hub.docker.com/tiredofit/redis) and is the recommended method of installation.
+Automated builds of the image are available on [Docker Hub](https://hub.docker.com/tiredofit/redis) and is the recommended method of installation.